openlookeng/hetu-core/hetu-docs/en/admin/properties.md

 > -   **Default value:** `5m`
 >
 > The maximum time coordinator waits for remote-task related error to be resolved before it's considered a failure.
+>
+> Note:
+> For snapshot recovery `query.remote-task.max-error-duration` should be greater than `exchange.max-error-duration`.

 ## Distributed Snapshot